WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_42.md

 And I have this day declared it to you, but you have not obeyed the voice of the LORD your God in anything that he sent me to tell you.

 ###### 22
-Now therefore know for a certainty that you shall die by the sword, by famine, and by pestilence in the place where you desire to go to live." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Now therefore know for a certainty that you shall die by the sword, by famine, and by pestilence in the place where you desire to go to live."

 ***